panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 ## 5. Generator function

 The generator function in JavaScript returns a [Generator object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).
-Its syntax is similar to function expression, function declaration or method declaration, just that it requires a star character `*`.
+Its syntax is similar to function expression, function declaration, or method declaration, just that it requires a star character `*`.

 The generator function can be declared in the following forms: